 Sadly, what I see happening in reality is very disturbing, keeping in mind what I had learned about the true meaning of Ramadan.
 I saw that many people in Saudi Arabia are doing the exact opposite.

-The true purpose of fasting has been long-lost and forgotten.
+The true purpose of fasting and meaning of Ramadan has been long-lost and forgotten.
 I see people stocking up on food as if it’s going to run out from the stores, cooking and baking like there is no tomorrow.
 Women are spending their days in the kitchen instead of focusing on other more important things; some out of their own will or perhaps out of learned habit and routine, some by demands from husband and even peer pressure.
 Instagram and Facebook becomes flooded with the most extravagant iftar meal images, as if it’s a competition of who made the most food.

 When time comes for iftar, often people indulge in huge meals and then lay around all evening snacking on deep-fried, highly sweetened and unhealthy foods.
 Watching Arabic soap operas on TV, gossiping with friends and staying up all night is very common.
 Many go to shopping malls which are now open until the early morning hours for mindless shopping, just for the sake of shopping, not need.